starsdog/ai_assistant/README.md

 ### How to use

 - Podcast Assistant: This assistant reads transcript files of podcast and answers related questions about podcast
+  - sample question: the name of podcast, how many books does the podcast introduce
 - Weather Assistant: This assistant is using function call to answer related questions
 - Image Assistant: This assistant creates images based on prompt
+- CSV Assistant:
+  - sample question: which stock gain > 60%, gain of AAPL

 ### Reference
 [OpenAI Assistant](https://platform.openai.com/docs/assistants/overview)